Water hardness impacts how well your clothes wash and influences the amount of detergent you need to put in the washing machine.

 • White or gray spots.

-It is important to note that the ingredients in powdered detergents bind to the minerals in the water instead of cleaning the clothes.
-In these cases, it involves using much more detergent as well as a higher temperature than normal for effective cleaning.
+It's important to note that the ingredients in powdered detergents bind to the minerals in the water instead of cleaning the clothes.
+In these cases, much more detergent is needed, as well as a higher temperature than normal for effective cleaning.

-Therefore, to avoid unnecessary amounts of detergent and increased use of electricity (with the need to increase the washing temperature), the solution is to use liquid detergents when washing your clothes.
-This is explained by the fact that detergents contain non-ionic surfactants that are resistant to water hardness.
+Therefore, to avoid unnecessary amounts of detergent and increased electricity consumption (which requires higher wash temperatures), the solution is to use liquid detergents.
+This is explained by the fact that detergents contain nonionic surfactants that are resistant to water hardness.

-EcoX detergents contain ingredients that “soften” the water and thus prevent several of the problems mentioned above from occurring.
-However, the quantities for the two types of water are different:
+EcoX Laundry Detergents contain ingredients that soften water, preventing several of the problems mentioned above.
+However, the amounts for the two types of water are different:

-Hard water: you should use between 15 and 25mL of detergent per kg of dry clothes
+• Hard water: add between 10 and 20 ml of detergent per kg of dry clothes

-Soft water: you should add between 8 and 15 mL of detergent per kg of dry clothes
+• Soft water: add between 5 and 10 ml of detergent per kg of dry clothes

-To prevent the build-up of minerals or even fungi and bacteria that can build up over time, you should wash your washing machine regularly, according to the manufacturer's specifications.
-We tell you how to do this in an environmentally friendly way here.
+To avoid the accumulation of minerals or even fungi and bacteria that can build up over time, you should wash your washing machine regularly , according to the manufacturer's specifications.

 Do you know how you can increase the lifespan of your clothes?

-Natural percarbonate-based whiteners help restore the original appearance of many fabrics and remove various types of stains.
-Unlike other commercial bleach-based laundry whiteners, which wear down the fibers of the fabric, or optical brighteners that only give the impression of cleanliness and whiteness to our eyes.
+To remove stains, opt for natural percarbonate-based whiteners that help restore many fabrics to their original appearance.
+Commercial bleach-based whiteners, on the other hand, wear down fabric fibers, and optical brighteners only give the impression of cleanliness and whiteness to our eyes.

 Author: Daniela Matos